Brindha2/spotify_popularity_analysis/readme.md

 ## Results

-The Random Forest model outperformed the baseline linear model:

 - **MAE:** 6.61
 - **RMSE:** 8.43
 - **R²:** 0.42
 - **Baseline MAE:**6.15

-These results indicate that audio features capture some patterns related to popularity, but cannot fully explain it.
+The Random Forest model could not outperform the baseline linear model indicating that either the relationship was linear or the features lack information needed for nonlinear gains.

 ---